-A native of the tropical parts of Africa, Tropical Snowball is grown more for its flower display than anything else (Fig. 1).
+A native of the tropical parts of Africa, tropical snowball is grown more for its flower display than anything else (Figure 1).
 The coarse-textured foliage is simple with shallow or deep palmate lobes.
 Bright pink or red flowers are prominently displayed on the new growth in the summer and sporadically throughout the year.
 Some types have white flowers.

 Scientific name: Dombeya spp.